Can a Landlord Evict a Tenant Without a Written Lease?

 Missouri Member

-"They called me back before the allotted time frame and looked over the documentation quickly as well.
-I have been able to handle what I needed to on my end because they have been so thorough."
+"They returned my call ahead of schedule and also reviewed the paperwork quickly.
+I have been able to manage what I needed on my part because they have been very meticulous."

 Ayana